University of Maryland School of Music

+The School of Music is a department-level school within the College of Arts and Humanities at the University of Maryland, College Park.

 Academics

-The UM School of Music is a comprehensive music school, with undergraduate and graduate programs areas of study.
+The School of Music is a comprehensive music school, with undergraduate and graduate programs areas of study.
 The school offers the following degrees: Doctor of Philosophy (PhD), Doctor of Musical Arts (DMA), Master of Music (MM), Master of Arts (MA), Bachelor of Music (BM), Bachelor of Music Education (BME), and Bachelor of Arts (BA).
 Specializations within these degrees include composition, conducting, music education, music history & literature, music theory, and performance (piano, string, voice & opera, wind & percussion, jazz).

-Academically, the UM School of Music is a constituent of the university's College of Arts & Humanities.
-Logistically, the School is a resident of the university's Clarice Smith Performing Arts Center, a 318000 sqft facility completed in 2001.
+Academically, the School of Music is a constituent of the university's College of Arts & Humanities.
+Logistically, the school is located in the university's Clarice Smith Performing Arts Center, a 318000 sqft facility completed in 2001.

-The National Orchestral Institute is a program of the UM School of Music.
+The National Orchestral Institute is a program of the School of Music.

 History

-From the time when UM was still Maryland Agricultural College, student bands and choirs and military bands have existed on campus.
+From the time when the university was still Maryland Agricultural College, student bands and choirs and military bands have existed on campus.
 The Department of Music was founded in 1954 and accredited by the National Association of Schools of Music in 1966.
-In 1995 the Board of Regents approves the re-designation of the Department of Music as the UM School of Music.
+In 1995, the Board of Regents approved the renaming of the Department of Music as the School of Music, while it remained a departmental unit within the College of Arts and Humanities.